Home » Cakes & Pies » Pineapple Buttermilk Pie

 • Ingredients you’ll need to make homemade Pineapple Buttermilk Pie: One deep dish pie shell, crushed pineapple, granulated sugar, baking powder, salt, nutmeg, buttermilk, large eggs, melted butter, vanilla and lemon extract.

-• Kitchen tools you’ll need: A deep dish pie pan, measuring cups and spoons, large rubber spatula or spoon, cooling rack and a hand mixer.
+• Kitchen tools you’ll need: A deep dish pie pan, measuring cups and spoons, large rubber spatula or spoon, two medium bowls, a whisk, cooling rack and a hand mixer.

 • Is Buttermilk Pie the same as Chess pie?
 They’re very similar but chess pie recipes don’t typically call for buttermilk for the filling.
 They also differ in the binder used for the filling.